 Located in Denver’s Platt Park neighborhood, Grant Beacon Middle School defines their cornerstones of student achievement as blended learning, extended learning opportunities, character development, and critical thinking.
-Part of Denver Public Schools’ 2018 improvement goals, 360 Engineering was selected to lead upgrade projects at the school as the prime consultant.
-These upgrades included a replacement of all existing classroom unit ventilators with new unit ventilators, in addition to replacement of all pneumatic controls throughout the building—including pneumatic steam valves, sensors, and actuators—with a new building automation system.
+Part of Denver Public Schools’ 2018 improvement goals, 360 Engineering was selected to lead upgrade projects at the school.
+These upgrades included a replacement of all existing classroom unit ventilators with new unit ventilators, in addition to the replacement of all pneumatic controls throughout the building—including pneumatic steam valves, sensors, and actuators—with a new building automation system.
 The new unit ventilators include both a steam coil and a chilled water coil for future cooling capacity.